The WorldWide Decision and HIPs

 Each HIP gives a snapshot of the situation in a given crisis/country at a specific moment,

 - provides an overview of the humanitarian needs,

 - informs the reader of the planned procedures for the allocation of funds and

 - gives an update on the state of the funds already allocated .

 When preparing a HIP, Partners might be invited at consultative meetings to provide their input.
 The list of foreseen consultative meetings is announced on DG ECHO’s website.

-The HIPs are made available on DG ECHO’s website from October onwards of the year preceding the adoption of the decision and all the stakeholders (including the Partners, other DGs of the Commission, the Member States and the European Parliament) are informed electronically.
+The HIPs are made normally available on APPEL and / or on the DG ECHO’s website from October onwards of the year preceding the adoption of the decision and all the stakeholders (including the Partners, other DGs of the Commission, the Member States and the European Parliament) are informed electronically.

 the HIP and the technical Annex